chris-straka/personal/src/content/blog/contravariance-intuition.md

 val b: MutableList<in Int> = a
 ```

 As the programmer, we can clearly see that b is holding a list of integers.
 So why are we not allowed to grab any integers from b when it's so painfully obvious to us that it's holding a list of integers?
-We even marked it as val, which means b will NEVER point to anything else (i.e. a list of floats or something).
+We even marked it as val, which means b will **never** point to anything else (i.e. a list of floats or something).

 ```kotlin
 val c: Int = b[0] // ERROR, b[0] is of type Any? and NOT an Int